Acton History

 This group also organises occasional walks of local interest.
 Details here.

-“By Hand & Eye: Arts and Crafts in South & West London” at Duke Street Church, Richmond.
-Tickets £15 - more details nearer the time.
+“By Hand & Eye: Arts and Crafts in South & West London” at Duke Street Church, Richmond, TW9 1DH.
+Tickets cost £15 - Click here for more details and tickets.
+Selling fast!

 Acton History Group Publications